Important Registration, Payment and Financial Aid Updates. Learn more

 I. Philosophy:

-Harper College provides for the use of technology and information equipment, software, networks and facilities to further the College's mission of instruction, communication, research, and public service.
+Harper College provides technology resources, software, and facilities to further the College's mission.
 Access and use of facilities is a privilege and must be treated as such by all users.
-Acceptable use is based on common sense, common decency, and civility, and users are subject to such procedures and processes, which operate in the College.
-Responsibility for the provision and support of the resources resides with Information Technology organization.
+Acceptable use is based on common sense, common decency, and civility.
+Users are subject to guidelines set in this Acceptable Use Policy.

 II.
 Risk and Responsibility: E-Mail, Internet Resources, and Electronic Files